Davi1990/OHBM2025-NFT-Course/content/02-speakers.md

 {{< figure class="image speaker" src="images/peter_robinson.jpg" alt="Peter Robinson" >}}

 Dr. Robinson is a foundational contributor to neural field theory, particularly in corticothalamic system modeling and brain activity eigenmodes.
 His work encompasses the mathematical derivation of neural field equations from physiological principles, development of the NFTsim simulation package, and groundbreaking research on brain rhythms including alpha, mu, and tau oscillations.
 His contributions include demonstrating how just four corticothalamic eigenmodes can explain key features of cortical rhythms, and establishing connections between brain geometry, connectivity, and dynamics.
 Professor Robinson is based at the University of Sydney's School of Physics and Center for Integrative Brain Function, where his extensive research spans over two decades focusing on continuum approaches to brain modeling, corticothalamic dynamics, and the mathematical foundations underlying brain oscillations and connectivity.

 ---

+## **Michael Breakspear, PhD**
+*University of Newcastle*
+**Talk:** *Neural Field Theory: Mathematical Foundations and Cortical Rhythms*

+{{< figure class="image speaker" src="images/michael_breakspear.jpg" alt="Michael Breakspear" >}}

+Dr. Breakspear is a distinguished researcher and group leader of the Systems Neuroscience Group at the University of Newcastle.
+He holds a Doctor of Philosophy degree from the University of Sydney, where he also obtained a Bachelor of Science (Medical) (Honours), a Bachelor of Arts, and a Bachelor of Medicine and Bachelor of Surgery.
+His expertise spans computational neuroscience and translational neuroimaging.
+In computational neuroscience, his contributions focus on dynamic models of large-scale brain activity, toolbox development, and detection of nonlinear dynamics in empirical data.
+His translational imaging work encompasses healthy aging, dementia, bipolar disorder, and schizophrenia, with particular emphasis on connectomics and risk prediction.
+Alongside his research career, Michael has pursued training in psychiatry, combining clinical sessions in adult psychiatry with research on recovery-focused treatment of mood disorders, psychosis, and addiction.
+His multifaceted expertise bridges theoretical models and real-world applications, advancing understanding of brain function while improving mental health outcomes.

+---